Oral evidence: Bank of England Monetary Policy Reports, HC 123.

 Andrew Bailey: Yes.
 QE will need to be unwound over time to the point where the level of central bank reserves is consistent with what I might call the stable continuous demand for them.

 There is a reason I say that.
 Let me give you a bit of history.
 Pre the financial crisis, the Bank of England ran monetary policy with a level of reserves that was, if I am right in saying, just under £30 billion; it was very low.
-Unfortunately, it did not factor in the need for the monetary, because of financial stability.
+Unfortunately, it did not factor in the need for the margin because of financial stability.
 Financial stability is a whole second reason for central bank reserves existing.
 There is no question that post the financial crisis the level of our balance sheets and the level of our reserves is going to be substantially higher than it was pre the financial crisis.

 We have not got to the point—we have never had to address this question post financial crisis—of finding out really what that level of reserves is.
 Interestingly, the Federal Reserve had an interesting experience a year or so ago, where they had a sudden spike in the overnight interest rate and it appeared that the combination of the level and distribution of reserves was getting to a point when it was hitting the target, even though it is vastly bigger than it was pre-crisis.
 The level of our balance sheet will be bigger on a sustained basis, but it will be lower than it is today.